strogo/djpcms/README.rst

 --

 Djpcms is a dynamic Content Management System which uses Python with django on the server side and Javascript with jQuery on the browser side.
-Designed to handle dynamic applications which require high level of customization.
+It is designed to handle dynamic applications which require high level of customization.
+Lots of AJAX enabled features including inline editing, autocomplete and ajax forms.

+.. _intro-features:

 Features
 ===============================